athankefalas/Stitcher/README.md

 deactivation.

 Managed dependency containers can be defined by using the `@Dependencies` property wrapper and will be active as long as the wrapped property is not deallocated.
 Changing the value of the property will deactivate the old value and activate the new one.
-Creating a manage container simply requires wrapping a dependency container using the property wrapper:
+Creating a managed container simply requires wrapping a dependency container using the property wrapper:

 ```swift